-For Small Cap and Small Cap FOCUS portfolios, the Russell 2000® and Russell 2000® Value are reasonably appropriate benchmarks.
+For Small Cap portfolios, the Russell 2000[®] and Russell 2000[®] Value are reasonably appropriate benchmarks.
 Micro Cap Opportunities is more oriented towards absolute return while remaining aware of the Russell Microcap index.
-Our job is fiendishly simple-

-protect capital in difficult markets and outperform benchmark indices over the long-run.
+CSC Partners has a rolling absolute return orientation, but the Russell indices are relevant.
+Our job is fiendishly simple-protect capital in difficult markets and outperform benchmark indices over the long-run.
 To do so, we must be willing to invest "differently" from the indices and have the investment discipline and client support to endure inevitable periods of short-term discomfort when the "trend du jour" manifests itself in short-term underperformance versus an index.